conconartist/swanson-sayings/README.md

 ## Overview

 An app that randomizes quotes by Ron Swanson from the TV Show, "Parks and Recreation".
-Click on Ron's moustache to watch it change colors and bounce before generating another saying.
+Click on Ron's mustache to watch it change colors and bounce before generating another saying.

 The quotes are generated from [this API](https://github.com/jamesseanwright/ron-swanson-quotes).